 A quiet place for reflection and wandering, there is an immense amount of natural beauty and thoughtful sculptures placed throughout.

-Be sure to climb to the top of the hill, where you get sweeping views of the whole garden.
+Be sure to climb to the top of the Viewing Hill, where you get sweeping views of the whole garden.

 Numerous bridges and pathways lead you past waterfalls, over ponds, and up and down hills.